How Should An Expert Report Be Prepared?

 - Use short, concise paragraphs;

-- Use a unique reference number for each page, table, chart,
+- Use a unique reference number for each page, table, chart, and appendix;

 - Use a definitions page or section to define technical language and industry specific jargon or abbreviations; and

 - Use an upfront summary page to outline final conclusions or opinions.